Advertisement

 The charge indicator light on the bonnet has switched from a 5 to an Alpine ‘A’, the rear door panels are scalloped to recall the old R5 Turbo and round the back there’s a deeper diffuser and a strip across the bootlid Alpine is optimistically calling a ducktail spoiler.

 You can have it in four colours - black, white, grey and blue – and frankly it looks fantastic, if a little fussy next to the cleaner and more obviously retro-inspired R5.
-Alpine has done enough to warrant referring to this as an entirely separate model.
+To our eyes, that’s the more successful piece of design – with the A290 it’s like the designers kept tacking on more and more bits.
+Reductionism clearly isn’t their style.

 And on the inside?